seancarmody/ngramr/README.md

 The [Google Books Ngram Viewer][1] allows you to enter a list of phrases and then displays a graph showing how often the phrases have occurred in a large corpus of books (e.g., "British English", "English Fiction", "French") over time.
-The current corpus produced in 2019 contains almost two trillion words for English alone.
+The current corpus produced in 2023 contains around two trillion words for English alone.

 The underlying data is hidden in Web page, embedded in some Javascript.